ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

         return self.dist.rvs(n)
 ```

-Now, if we draw 10 realizations of a Normally distributed random variable,
+Now, if we draw 10 realizations of a normally distributed random variable,
 and the drawing of each realization has no dependence of any kind
 on the previous draw,
 then we can claim that each draw is **independent**